orbisgis/h2gis/docs/ST_SubDivide.md

 ## Description

 Divides geometry (`geom`) into parts using its internal envelope, until each part can be represented using no more than `max_vertices`.
-If no vertices, apply a single recurve.

 Where: